 A converted factory, the entrance to Brooklyn Bowl is a pair of metal shack doors that open onto a small outdoor foyer, before the main entrance.
 However, indoors, Brooklyn Bowl is far classier, with well-buffed wood paneling.
-The main entrance leads into a wide indoor foyer, which includes a small, separate restaurant, stairs up to very nice bathrooms, and a desk where gets a lane/rents bowling shoes, because it is an actual bowling alley, as well as a concert venue.
+The main entrance leads into a wide indoor foyer, which includes a small, separate restaurant, stairs up to very nice bathrooms, and a desk where one gets a lane/rents bowling shoes, because it is an actual bowling alley, as well as a concert venue & restaurant.
 To the left of the main entrance, following a short hallway, is the bar to the left, and the stage floor to the right.
 The actual stage is at the far end of that, with the actual bowling lanes to the house-right (note: can only enter that raised area if bowling).

 61 Wythe Avenue (between North 11th & North 12th Streets)

 L train to Bedford Ave. – walk 4 blocks west on North 7th Street, 4 & 1/2 blocks north on east side of Wythe Avenue